 When Facebook introduced their News Feed in 2006—a controversial move at the time—it was filled with your friends’ status updates and on-platform activity.
 This friend-focused nature got watered down with the introduction of Groups and Pages in 2010 and 2012.
 Around that same time, Instagram and Vine were launched, and it became more common to follow people you didn’t know personally.
 The latest shift, from followers to For You, happened with TikTok’s rise in popularity from ca. 2018 .
 Although platforms like YouTube and Instagram (with its Explore tab) had already integrated recommended content, TikTok really put the recommendation algorithm at the center of their platform with the For You Page.
 This page is the first thing you see when you open the app, not the Following Page, which exclusively serves you content from accounts you follow, like most other platforms.
 Because of these changes, what we see on social media also changed from mundane or intimate “status updates”, to a variety of “content”, which can be many things, but is often intended to be seen and shared publicly.

 In this dossier we’ll explore the history and possible futures of the Feed and all its opportunities and imperfections.
 Jason Scott lays down a history of pre- and early Web feeds.
 Carolina Pinto interviews Daniel Pianetti, co-founder of Are.na, about the setup of his platform.
-And for this dossier’s image contribution, web artist Yehwan Song presents a set of new interaction models that could serve as future feeds.
+We share the outcomes of the workshops we organised.
+For this dossier’s image contribution, web artist Yehwan Song presents a set of new interaction models that could serve as future feeds.
+And to help us find alternative ways to engage online, Margot Schlögel dives deep into the mechanisms behind the addictiveness of the feed.